mariamashraf731/Robotic-Body-Graphical-Scene-With-Animation/Part1/readme.md

      break;

 ```
-b) For set down I made another set of poses with its timer function
+b) For set down We made another set of poses with its timer function
 ```
 double poses_setting[4][6]={{-0.2,-30,-30,30,30,0},
 {-0.4,-45,-45,45,45,0},